 There's not an outlet in my home that isn't filled, at least some of the time, with a lamp, appliance or charger — cameras, computers, phones — of some kind.
 In fact, I considered switching many of my outlets from two receptacles to four, plus a USB port, until I saw the price tag: $50 a pop.
 Ouch.
 How about a cheaper solution?
 That's where the Qinliaf 5-Outlet Extender comes in: Instead of two outlets, you get five, plus four USB ports.
 And you get that all for $10, down from $13.

-No, it's not a massive discount, but this top-seller is down to its all-time low (and it has retailed for as much as $20 in the past).
+No, it's not a massive discount, but this bestseller is within a dollar of its all-time low (and it's retailed for as much as $20 in the past).

 Don't sweat the next power outage.
 Built-in surge protection will help keep all your pricey tech safe when it's connected to this extender.